QAInsights/Netling-Docker/README.md

 ```

-# How to mound the volume to the container?
+# ⛰ How to mount the volume to the container?

 To download the output of Netling, you can mount the volume using the below command.